gazay/talks/README.md

 # Talks gem — now your ruby and command-line tools can talk with you

-### This is beta now.
+### This is in beta now.

 ### Build Status ![http://travis-ci.org/ruby-talks/talks](https://secure.travis-ci.org/ruby-talks/talks.png)

 If you want to HEAR some response from your code or command-line tools, just use this gem.

-You can use this gem on MacOS X and on other linux/unix systems with installed [espeak](http://espeak.sourceforge.net).
+You can use this gem on MacOS X and on other linux/unix systems with [espeak](http://espeak.sourceforge.net) installed.

 Sponsored by Evil Martians <http://evilmartians.com>

 ## Why?

+### Example

-For example - some really long task and you just get some coffee, read book or surf internet and you want to know when this task will ends, but don't want to check your mac or terminal each minute - you can just add small hook in the end of your code and when it will ends - you will hear it with voice that you choose from MacOS X `say` function collection or from `espeak` collection.
+You're running some really long task and you leave the desk and drink some coffee, read a book or surf the internet and you want to know when will this task end, but you don't want to check your machine each minute - you can just add a little hook at the end of your code and when the execution ends - you will hear it in voice that you have chosen from MacOS X `say` function collection or from `espeak` collection.

 You can find some examples of `talks` usage in organization [ruby-talks](https://github.com/ruby-talks):